apjv05/LeetCode/Problems/Two Pointers/Patterns.md

 ## Oposing Ends
 Start two pointers at opposite ends of the array or string and move them toward each other based on logic.

-Should be used when
+Should be used when you need to
-- Pairs with a target sum.
+- Find pairs
-- Removing elements based on conditions.
+- Compare two elements
-- Checking for palindromes.
+- Add/remove two elements
-- Maximizing/minimizing something between both ends (like area or distance).
+- Go from O(n²) → O(n)

 key properties
-- left++ when its too small.
+- left++ based on problem condition.
-- right-- when its too big.
+- right-- based on problem condition.

 Works best when data is sorted (or can be sorted).